+Highly recommended!
 El Arco (the arch) is Cabo’s most iconic landmark, a striking rock formation rising from the southernmost point of the Baja Peninsula, where the Pacific Ocean becomes the Sea of Cortez.
 The best way to visit El Arco is by kayak; this is the only way to access the cove and get up close to the arch, as larger boats are unable to maneuver the tight space there.
-High Tide Sea Expeditions offers outstanding glass-bottom kayak tours to El Arco, which include plenty of time to explore the area and take photos, plus a visit to the sea lion colony, and snorkeling at Pelican Rock on the way back.
-Tours last around three hours, with the price inclusive of hotel transfer, life vests, snorkel gear, and refreshments.
-Kid-friendly for swimmers ages 5 and up.
+Tours last about 3.5 hours, with the price inclusive of hotel transfer, life vests, snorkel gear, and refreshments and snacks.
+Kid-friendly for swimmers ages 7 and up.

 Snorkel the Sea of Cortez

 Called “The Aquarium of the World” by Jacques Cousteau, the Sea of Cortez is one of the world’s richest marine environments.
 Thousands of unique species are found here, from sea lions to sea turtles, from colorful reef fish to mobula rays – a type of manta ray that leaps out of the water.
 The dazzling blue waters in this gulf are gentle for most of the year, though temperatures vary; the warmest months for snorkeling are June through December.
 Explorers can snorkel on their own, swimming off the coast at Santa Maria, Chileno Bay, or day tripping up to Cabo Pulmo.
 For guided tours, try Cabo Trek for the best private trip or Esperanza’s Tours for a fantastic, affordable tour for couples or smaller groups.

 Explore an Oasis at Sierra de la Laguna